Executive Summary

 - Enhance Collaboration with Intelligent Workflows

 Collaboration often breaks down when communication is manual.
 AI-enabled workflows maintain transparency and momentum: Automatically assign tasks based on role, workload, or past performance.
 Notify reviewers of pending approvals with contextual summaries.
-Predict bottlenecks by analysing activity trends.
+Predict bottlenecks by analyzing activity trends.
 Recommend optimal review sequences to reduce delays.
 These intelligent cues keep projects moving and ensure accountability across stakeholders.

 - Connect AI Insights Across Systems